Highland Peak (California): History

 This mountain's name was applied in 1878 by Lieutenant Montgomery M. Macomb during the Wheeler Survey.
 The name commemorates the short-lived Highland City, set on the high land between the Carson and Stanislaus watersheds.
 The mountain's name has been officially adopted by the United States Board on Geographic Names, and a brass USGS benchmark bearing the name was placed at the summit in 1956.

 Climate

 According to the Köppen climate classification system, Highland Peak is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks, causing them to drop their moisture in the form of rain or snowfall onto the range (orographic lift).
-Precipitation runoff from this mountain drains into tributaries of the East Fork Carson River.